cmu-phil/tetrad-manual-rtd/docs/workflows/manual-exploration.md

 Manual exploration helps answer practical questions such as:

-- Which parameters matter most?
+- Which parameters appear most influential?
-- Which algorithms seem plausible for this data?
+- Which algorithms seem appropriate for this data?
-- Which diagnostics are worth emphasizing?
+- Which diagnostics are likely to be informative?

-Once you have rough answers, **Grid Search** lets you:
+Once you have provisional answers, **Grid Search** allows you to:

 - Systematically sweep parameters
 - Compare algorithms side by side
 - Evaluate results quantitatively
-- Identify minimal models that pass diagnostics
+- Identify models that perform well under diagnostics

 ---

 ## Tips for Effective Manual Exploration

-✔ Change only **one thing at a time**
+- Change only **one element at a time**
-✔ Keep notes or screenshots of runs
+- Keep brief notes or screenshots of runs
-✔ Use visual comparison, not just intuition
+- Use side-by-side visual comparisons
-✔ Stop early — this is preparation, not the main analysis
+- Stop early — this step is preparatory, not exhaustive

 ---

 ## Summary

-Manual exploration is a **low-cost way to build intuition** about causal discovery:
+Manual exploration provides a low-overhead way to understand how causal discovery methods behave:

-- It helps you understand algorithm behavior
+- It builds intuition about algorithms and parameters
-- It reveals parameter sensitivity
+- It highlights sensitivity to assumptions
 - It prepares you for systematic comparison

-Once you know what to explore, Grid Search turns intuition into structured, defensible analysis.
+Once you have a sense of what matters, Grid Search supports a more structured and defensible analysis.

 ---